 Residents are responsible for ensuring their smoke detectors are connected and operational at all times per Minnesota Law.
-Residents should test smoke detectors the first Monday of every month.
 Disabling or removing smoke detectors will result in disciplinary action.
 If your smoke detector is inoperable, submit a Maintenance Request (MR).

 Tampering with Fire Equipment